GradyConwell/10ucnclathe/README.md

 # 10µcnclathe
-A bench top CNC lathe with a target repeatability of 10 microns or less.
+A bench top CNC lathe with gang tooling.
 Combination of new, used, and custom parts.